la2050/archive/_projects/2015/los-angeles-trade-technical-college-south-la-transit-empowerment-zone-slate-z.md

   institutions & government that centers on transit, education, enterprise, & redevelopment.
 The vision is to connect SLA through transportation, education & economic mobility.
-'In one to three sentences, please describe your proposal.': >- LATTC’s SLATE-Z is a complex strategy that intersects jobs, workforce, education, safety, affordable housing, healthy communities, & business development to tackle an urban center with one of the nation’s highest rates of poverty.
-Within this broad context, the focus of this proposal is to “CONNECT” South LA residents to increased mobility through (a) free or reduced-cost transit ridership (b) educational technology innovations and (c) educational advocacy/civic engagement.
 Where will you be working?:
   - South LA
 How do you plan to use these resources to make change?: